 I taught in Williamsburg, Virginia, until February 2011, when I was diagnosed with leukemia.
 That year, I returned to my hometown of Claremont, California, to have a support network of friends and family surrounding me.

-Reporters turn to me for advice on articles about yoga and meditation, including “6 Reasons Your Yoga Instructor Needs to Know You’re a Runner,” “12 Ways You Can Get More Out Of Your Yoga Class,” “Don’t Just Sit There!
+Yoga International and ASANA International Yoga Journal, among other publications, have featured my writing.
+And reporters turn to me for advice on articles about yoga and meditation, including “6 Reasons Your Yoga Instructor Needs to Know You’re a Runner,” “12 Ways You Can Get More Out Of Your Yoga Class,” “Don’t Just Sit There!
 5 Alternative Meditation Positions,” and “How to Benefit from Meditation in 3 Minutes or Less.”